 Note: Medicare Part B does not cover certain vaccines, including Zoster, Tdap or Td.
 However, all Medicare Part D plans are required to cover ACIP-recommended vaccines not covered under Medicare Part B. Thus if the individual has both Medicare Part B and Part D, he/she is considered fully insured for vaccines and may not receive 317 funded vaccines.
 If the individual does not have Medicare Part D coverage, then he/she is considered underinsured for those vaccines and may receive 317 funded vaccines.

-Clinics will be held on the following dates at the township municipal building by appointment only.
+Clinics will be held on the following dates between 2:00 pm and 4:30 pm at the township municipal building by appointment only.
 To speed up your visit, it is recommended that you download and complete the Requisite Consent Form (PDF) in advance.
 Contact the public health nurses at 973-537-7118 to make your appointment or for more information.
 In inclement weather, please check this website or call the public health nurses.

 Hepatitis A is an infection affecting the liver.
 The virus is spread through close personal contact or by consuming contaminated food or water.
 Symptoms are flu-like and may include dark urine, and jaundice (yellowing of the skin and eyes).
 Some people have no symptoms, some have mild illness for a week or two, and some have severe illness requiring hospitalization.
 In the U.S., about 100 people a year die from hepatitis A. Two dose series.